Dennis Haysbert: Video games

 Haysbert has also done voice work for various video games, such as Irving Lambert in Tom Clancy's Splinter Cell: Pandora Tomorrow, the narrator in Call of Duty: Finest Hour and reprising his television role of David Palmer in 24: The Game.

 Theater

 In June 2010, Haysbert joined the cast of David Mamet's Race on Broadway as character Henry Brown, performing alongside actors Eddie Izzard, Richard Thomas and Afton Williamson.
 The play ran until August 21, 2010.

 Personal life

-Haysbert was married to Elena Simms from 1980-1984, and to Lynn Griffith from 1989-2001.
-They have two children.
+Haysbert was married to Elena Simms from 1980 to 1984, and Lynn Griffith from 1989 to 2001.
+He has two children with Griffith.

 Haysbert announced in April 2009 that he was starting a production company.
 His first project was to be a documentary for HBO about an up-and-coming boxer.

 During the 2010 California elections, Haysbert supported Democratic incumbent Barbara Boxer by appearing with her at campaign events and recording radio commercials.